Raising the Barre

 Drawn by the artistry, athleticism, and precision of ballet, students flock to the Cincinnati Ballet Academy.
 While their annual production of The Nutcracker has increased their renown, their new home matches their vision for the future of dance.
-Programs like Ballet Moves that have deepened the organization’s impact on the community by providing inclusive opportunities for students with Down’s Syndrome or adults with Parkinson’s Disease to experience the joy of dance.
-Add to that the fact that the Ballet’s corps is a diverse global company of professionals, and it’s clear that Cincinnati Ballet is all about breaking down barriers to dance.
+Programs like Ballet Moves have deepened the organization’s impact on the community by providing inclusive opportunities for students with Down’s Syndrome or adults with Parkinson’s Disease to experience the joy of dance.
+Add to that the fact that the Ballet’s corps is a global company of professionals, and it’s clear that Cincinnati Ballet is all about breaking down barriers to dance.
 “This art form is changing, it’s evolving…we’re going to help fuel the changes in this art form for the next 10 years,” says Victoria Morgan, the Sue & Bill Friedlander Artistic Director of the Cincinnati Ballet.

 “This is 50 years in the making, and will take us 50 years into the future, It’s going to be iconic"

-The building’s design is influenced by Cincinnati Ballet’s mission to break down the stereotype that ballet is only for a certain group of people and embraces their vision that dance is for everyone.
+The building’s design is influenced by Cincinnati Ballet’s mission to break down the stereotype that ballet is only for a certain group of people; it embraces their vision that dance is for everyone.
 Read more about Cincinnati Ballet’s Margaret and Michael Valentine Center for Dance in the Cincinnati Enquirer.